mvolkmann/blog/src/zig.md

     try santa.repeat(2); // will have 3 occurrences after this
     assert(santa.cmp("HoHoHo"));

-    // TODO: Why must this be var and not const? var colors = try String.init_with_contents(allocator, "red,green,blue");
+    // TODO: Why must this be var and not const?
+Probably because deinit modifies it. var colors = try String.init_with_contents(allocator, "red,green,blue");
     defer colors.deinit();
     // Splits into []u8 slices.
 This works.